thanpolas/toddmotto.github.io/_posts/2013-12-17-stop-toggling-classes-with-js-use-behaviour-driven-dom-manipulation-with-data-states.md

 }
 {% endhighlight %}

 This keeps so many semantic values, as well as being _so_ easy to read and maintain.
-There are many awesome pseudo events that we could semantically introduce to our code that would keep thigns maintainable and semantic.
+There are many awesome pseudo events that we could semantically introduce to our code that would keep things maintainable and semantic.

 Unfortunately _this isn't going to work_, as this CSS is invalid...